-- A bus pass for taking a credit class on main campus.
-This is a savings of \$79 over buying a 3-month LTD bus pass (current 3-month pass costs \$95 and transportation fee is \$16). - The \$5 transportation fee assessed all other students helps fund parking lot maintenance and improvements. - Parking is currently free at all campuses that have parking lots.
+- Bus pass for taking a credit class on main campus.
+This is a savings of \$79 over buying a 3-month LTD bus pass (current 3-month pass costs \$95). - The \$5 transportation fee assessed all other students helps fund parking lot maintenance and improvements. - Parking is currently free at all campuses that have parking lots.